CruzanCaramele/CloudInfrastructure/README.md

 ![Infrastructure](static/infrastructure.png)

-## Launch Infrastructure
+#### Launch Infrastructure

-* Clone the project - `git clone url`
+* Clone the the repo - `git clone url`
-* Create a file called `terraform.tfvars` and add your access key and secret key for your proper IAM user like so:
+* Create a file called `terraform.tfvars` and add your AWS access key and secret key for your proper IAM user like so:

 ```
 access_key = "YOUR_ACCESS_KEY"